PH-Tools/honeybee_REVIVE_grasshopper/tests/adorb/comparison/README.md

 <details>
 <summary><strong>Heating and Cooling Energy:</strong></summary>

 As shown, the models show good alignment for heating and cooling energy consumption during both summer and winter.
-As noted above, the Honeybee-REVIVE model does appear to have slightly higher summertime temperatures, amd slightly lower cooling energy consumption.
+As noted above, the Honeybee-REVIVE model does appear to have slightly higher summertime temperatures, slightly lower cooling energy consumption, and slightly higher heating energy consumption.
 This may be the result of a sensor or thermostat configuration and may be a place for further refinement and study.
 However, the difference appears to be minor and does not significantly affect the final ADORB calculation results.

 ![Screenshot](./energy_plus/png/heating_coil_natural_gas_energy.png)
 ![Screenshot](./energy_plus/png/cooling_coil_electricity_energy.png)